-Moreover, the Court in Reisner, held that with the original incorporated, rule 10D-42.024, the rule 1514 pursuant to section 316.1932 (1)(f)1. to govern monthly and annual testing of intoxilyzers for accuracy and reproducibility, was sufficiently specific.
+Moreover, the Court in Reisner, held that with the original form 1514 incorporated, rule 10D-42.024, the rule adopted pursuant to section 316.1932 (1)(f)1. to govern monthly and annual testing of intoxilyzers for accuracy and reproducibility, was sufficiently specific.
 The problem that the fifth district had in Reisner, was that the machine used was tested not with the original form 1514, but with the revised unpromulgated form.
-Reisner Court found that since the rule without the promulgated constitutional muster, and since the could not pass unpromulgated be considered part of the rule, the test result obtained with the machine whose accuracy and reproducibility had been checked using the new form were properly excluded.
+The Reisner Court found that since the rule without the promulgated form could not pass constitutional muster, and since the unpromulgated be considered part of the rule, the test result obtained with the machine whose accuracy and reproducibility had been checked using the new form were properly excluded.